finzellt/Finzell_Carleton_Demo/Pre_Class_Assignment_Lists.md

 ### Questions

-1. What's an example of a list from everyday life?
+1. Come up with an example of a list from everyday life.
+Something you might use to explain them to a ten-year old.
+Write a piece of pseudocode for how you would store and access elements in your example list.
 2. Run the following bit of code:
 ```
 my_list = [6,"pencil","t-shirt"]